-5.2.8.5 AVA_VLA.1 Developer vulnerability analysis
+5.2.8.3 AVA_VLA.2 Independent vulnerability analysis

-- AVA_VLA.1.1D The developer shall perform and document an analysis of the TOE deliverables searching for obvious ways in which a user can violate the TSP. - AVA_VLA.1.2D The developer shall document the disposition of identified vulnerabilities. - 5.2.8.6 Content and presentation of evidence elements - AVA_VLA.1.1C The documentation shall show, for all identified vulnerabilities, that the vulnerability cannot be exploited in the intended environment for the TOE.

-- AVA_VLA.1.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence. - AVA_VLA.1.2E The evaluator shall conduct penetration testing, building on the developer vulnerability analysis, to ensure obvious vulnerabilities have been addressed.
+- 5.2.8.3.1 Developer action elements - AVA_VLA.2.1D The developer shall perform and document an analysis of the TOE deliverables searching for ways in which a user can violate the TSP. - AVA_VLA.2.2D The developer shall document the disposition of identified vulnerabilities. - 5.2.8.3.2 Content and presentation of evidence elements - AVA_VLA.2.1C The documentation shall show, for all identified vulnerabilities, that the vulnerability cannot be exploited in the intended environment for the TOE. - AVA_VLA.2.2C The documentation shall justify that the TOE, with the identified vulnerabilities, is resistant to obvious penetration attacks. - 5.2.8.3.3 Evaluator action elements - AVA_VLA.2.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence. - AVA_VLA.2.2E The evaluator shall conduct penetration testing, building on the developer vulnerability analysis, to ensure the identified vulnerabilities have been addressed. - AVA_VLA.2.3E The evaluator shall perform an independent vulnerabilities analysis. - AVA_VLA.2.4E The evaluator shall perform independent penetration testing based on the independent vulnerability analysis, to determine the exploitability of additional identified vulnerabilities in the intended environment. - AVA_VLA.2.5E The evaluator shall determine that the TOE is resistant to penetration attacks performed by an attacker possessing a low attack potential.